-Elliott earned a first-class bachelors in aeronautical engineering from the Queens University of Belfast and an MBA from the Cranfield School of Management.
+Gary holds a first-class honours in Aeronautical Engineering from the Queens University of Belfast and an MBA from the Cranfield School of Management.